Laws & Fines

 - Contact staff with evidence

-- Provide the player name, what happened, when, and where
+- Give the player name, what happened, when, and where

 - CoreProtect logs are used to verify property damage and theft claims

-- Staff will not act on claims without evidence
+- Staff won’t act on a claim without evidence